 This kind of dinner is a weeknight staple in our house.
 I thought I’d start sharing more of the quick and easy meals I turn to frequently, because everyone needs inspiration, right?

 I love burritos as a flavourful vehicle for lots of veggies, and a means to use up whatever I have left in my crisper drawer.
-These ones are filled with hearty refried beans, vibrant Mexican rice, and a quick sauté of swiss chard, spinach and red bell pepper.
+These ones are filled with hearty refried beans, vibrant Mexican rice (which if you love as much as I do, you should try my Instant Pot Mexican Rice recipe)and a quick sauté of greens and red bell pepper.

 They are wildly versatile, and take well to lots of variations – leftover chicken, pork or beef are welcome additions, and almost any vegetable will be right at home (in addition to greens, I particularly love zucchini, eggplant, corn, mushrooms…).